Josh and I see it almost every time we’re out walking: Some lady’s dog is freaking out—lunging and barking at us—as she just stands there.

-Heck, my own dog is a friendly, mellow guy and he still makes me look like I can’t control him at times.
+Heck, my own dog Ace was a friendly, mellow guy and even he still made me look like I couldn’t control him at times.
 He’s a dog; they’re good at making us look incompetent.

 Certain dogs just get into those “freak out” moments, and there’s not a whole lot you can do except calmly walk away and remind yourself to avoid the same situation the next time around.

 So, if you need help with your dog, I hope you find the help you need.